polyaxon/polyaxon/site/docs/intro/passing-params/with-args.md

 Passing the parameters as args requires that you create and expose your programs as simple command-line applications.

-Creating command-line applications is a powerful way for exposing your work, it forces users to think about how to structure and organize programs.
-It provides documentation for the expected inputs and performs checks that other users can benefit from when interacting with a program.
+Creating command-line applications is a powerful way of exposing work, it forces users to think about how to structure and organize programs, it provides documentation for the expected inputs and performs checks that other users can benefit from when interacting with a program.

 ## Passing params to a simple program

-Your program can be written in any language, the only requirements to use this method for passing configurations (inputs/outputs), it that you need to provide an interface to consume arguments.
+Your program can be written in any language, the only requirements to use this method for passing configurations (inputs/outputs), is that you need to provide an interface to consume arguments.

 Let's consider the `echo` command, you can past this content directly to Polyaxon UI or you can save it under `echo.yaml`: